med-air/PICG2scoring/README.md

 ## Setting

-We follow the enveriment setting as LLaMA-adapter v2 [llama-adapter-v2](https://github.com/OpenGVLab/LLaMA-Adapter)
+We follow the enveriment setting as [LLaMA-adapter v2](https://github.com/OpenGVLab/LLaMA-Adapter)

 ```python